 In a Chapter 13 debt consolidation, we propose a plan in which you will pay back all or part of your creditors over a period of three to five years.
 We propose this plan in good faith by stating that this is the best solution for you to be able to get a fresh start on your debts.
 Since we're filing a Chapter 13, we're likely trying to save some of your secured property such as your house, car, or furniture; however, the plan cannot move forward unless it is actually confirmed by the bankruptcy judge.
 Our final hurdle to overcome is the confirmation hearing.

 If your case is filed in the Northern Division of the Middle District of Alabama, you are likely not have to be present for your confirmation hearing.
 One of the attorneys from The Sellers Law Firm will be present, but it is rare that a client is needed.
-However, if your case is filed in the Northern Division of the Southern District of Alabama, which is in Selma, you will be present for the hearing, but it will depend on your individual circumstances.
+However, if your case is filed in the Northern Division of the Southern District of Alabama, which is in Selma, you might have to be present for the hearing, but it will depend on your individual circumstances.

 Even though you may be present, it is extremely rare that you will ever have to give any testimony or even speak at this hearing regardless of which division your debt consolidation plan is filed.
 A bankruptcy judge must still confirm the feasibility of the repayment plan.

 As was stated, normally any objections are resolved prior to the confirmation hearing.
 If the objection cannot be worked out by your attorney and by either the trustee or the creditor’s attorney, then the bankruptcy judge will set an evidentiary hearing to hear arguments from both sides.